Low Depth Phase Oracle Using a Parallel Piecewise Circuit: Examples

-The target function\footnote{This target differs from the one used in Ref.~\cite{stamatopoulos2024derivative} by the square of $x$ in the exponent, which is required for QSP in~\cite{stamatopoulos2024derivative} to work, but we can omit it here.} to encode is

 with the parameters $K_T = 1$, $p = 5$, and $s=2^5$.
 This closely resembles Eq.~(46) in \cite{stamatopoulos2024derivative} with the parameters of Fig.~4a of the same reference.
+The target here differs from the one used in Ref.~\cite{stamatopoulos2024derivative} by the square of $x$ in the exponent, which is required for QSP in~\cite{stamatopoulos2024derivative} to work, but we can omit it here.

 \Cref{fig:linear_derivatives} shows an intuitive visualisation of the piecewise approximation.
 The depicted segmentation uses a quantum state of only 7 qubits and a high tolerance threshold of